keystonejs/keystone/docs/quick-start/README.md

 npm run dev
 ```

+If you run into database related errors at this stage, follow the [Database Setup and Adapters](/docs/quick-start/adapters.md) instructions.

 ## Congratulations! 🎉

 You are now running your very own KeystoneJS application!
 Here's what you get out of the box: